Flux qubit: Fabrication

 Dr. Shcherbakova's group reported using niobium as the contacts for their flux qubits.
 Niobium is often used as the contact and is deposited by employing a sputtering technique and using optical lithography to pattern the contacts.
 An argon beam can then be used to reduce the oxide layer that forms on top of the contacts.
 The sample must be cooled during the etching process in order to keep the niobium contacts from melting.
 At this point, the aluminum layers can be deposited on top of the clean niobium surfaces.
 The aluminum is then deposited in two steps from alternating angles on the niobium contacts.
 An oxide layer forms between the two aluminum layers in order to create the Al/AlOx/Al Josephson junction.
 In standard flux qubits, 3 or 4 Josephson junctions will be patterned around the loop.

 Resonators can be fabricated to measure the readout of the flux qubit through a similar techniques.
 The resonator can be fabricated by e-beam lithography and CF4 reactive ion etching of thin films of niobium or a similar metal.
 The resonator could then be coupled to the flux qubit by fabricating the flux qubit at the end of the resonator.

-Flux Qubit Parameters
+Parameters

 The flux qubit is distinguished from other known types of superconducting qubit such as the charge qubit or phase qubit by the coupling energy and charging energy of its junctions.
 In the charge qubit regime the charging energy of the junctions dominates the coupling energy.
 In a Flux qubit the situation is reversed and the coupling energy dominates.
 Typically for a flux qubit the coupling energy is 10-100 times greater than the charging energy which allows the Cooper pairs to flow continuously around the loop, rather than tunnel discretely across the junctions like a charge qubit.